 Tree to 30 m, 1 m dbh.
 Bark greyish.
 Young shoots sparsely long-pubescent at first, becoming glabrous.
-Leaves 5-8 × 3-5 cm, mid-green above, pale green below, long-pubescent when young, especially on margins and veins below, becoming glabrous, ovate to rhombic-ovate, broadest below the middle, margins undulate, with small teeth, base cuneate to rounded or shallowly cordate, apex short-acuminate; veins 7-11 pairs; petiole 3-10 mm, slightly pubescent.
+Leaves 5–8 × 3–5 cm, mid-green above, pale green below, long-pubescent when young, especially on margins and veins below, becoming glabrous, ovate to rhombic-ovate, broadest below the middle, margins undulate, with small or no teeth, base cuneate to rounded or shallowly cordate, apex short-acuminate; veins 7–11 pairs; petiole 3–10 mm, slightly pubescent.
 Cupule c.
-15mm, with dense, linear, rather fleshy awns 3-7 mm long, especially large and sometimes spathulate near the base; peduncles 5-15 mm, pubescent.
-(Ohwi 1965, Bean 1981, Cullen et al. (eds) 2011).
+15 mm, with dense, linear, rather fleshy bristles 3–7 mm long, especially large and sometimes spathulate near the base; peduncles 5–15 mm, pubescent (Ohwi 1965; Bean 1981; Cullen et al. (eds) 2011).

 Habitat Mixed forests 300–1600 m asl.

 The Japanese Beech is generally rare in cultivation and has probably been undervalued on account of its superficial similarity to F. sylvatica and F. orientalis.
 In the wild it can form a fine tree, occurring in mixed forest or as single species stands (Elwes & Henry 1906), colouring to bright rich yellowish-brown in autumn (Hukusima et al. 2013).
 It appears to have been introduced in the late 19th century, though details are sparse, and there have been sporadic collections since, including BCJMM 141, made in 2007.